ksjhe/CDC-Physical-Activity-Regression-Analysis/README.md

 |Stepwise Regression - LocationDesc interaction |  27.18744  |
 |Stepwise Regression - Age group and LocationDesc interaction |27.18744 |

 As expected from the cross-validation results, the linear regression model with no interaction terms performs the best with the linear regression model with a interaction on age being close behind.
-This result contradicts the conclusion of our hypothesis tests to see if the slopes depended on the different levels of LocationDesc and Age.years. , but is backed up by our original model comparison using AIC as it has one of the top AIC values in comparison to the other models.
-This discrepancy could be explained by the bias-variance trade-off that we briefly touched on before, as although we have 735 observation in our training data, we also have 51 levels in the LocationDesc variable and 6 levels in the Age.years. variable; so in actuality, when we create interaction terms we have to estimate the coefficients for 306 additional variables, which decreases the bias of the model as we have a more flexible model, but in turn, our variance increases, making our models more variable.
+This result contradicts the conclusion of our hypothesis tests to see if the slopes depended on the different levels of LocationDesc and Age.years. , but is backed up by our original model comparison using AIC, as it has one of the top AIC values in comparison to the other models.
+This discrepancy could be explained by the bias-variance tradeoff that we briefly touched on before, as although we have 735 observation in our training data, we also have 51 levels in the LocationDesc variable and 6 levels in the Age.years. variable; so in actuality, when we create interaction terms, we have to estimate the coefficients for 306 additional variables, which decreases the bias of the model as we have a more flexible model, but in turn, our variance increases, making our models more variable.

-From both cross-validation and the testing data we select the linear regression model with no interaction terms to be our best model.
-We include a plot of the predicted vs observed value from our final model.
+From both cross-validation and the test data results, we select the linear regression model with no interaction terms to be our best model.
+We also include a plot of the predicted vs observed value from our final model.

 ![](https://res.cloudinary.com/kevinhe/image/upload/v1607216237/STAT%20350%20Project/predicted_aaijtt.png)